 - Can check loudness levels on audio and upmix stereo to 5.1 with upmixing plugins

-The Easydcp Plugin for Resolve (€949) supports encrypted DCPs and XML subtitles.
-The Kakadu encoder does not, but it supports supplemental packages.
+The Easydcp plugin (€949) supports encrypted DCPs.
+The Kakadu does not.
 See this post for more info on the Easydcp plugin.

 Change the project setting to a Flat or Scope DCI resolution